On Stably Pointed Varieties and Generically Stable Groups in ACVF: Generically Stable Groups

 \subsection{The Maximum Modulus Principle for Group Schemes over $\mathcal{O}_K$}

 Recall the maximum modulus principle (see Definition \ref{D:mmp}).
-Hrushovski-Rideau give in \cite[Proposition 6.9]{Metastable} a characterization of connected generically stable subgroups of affine algebraic groups in terms of the maximum modulus principle.
+Hrushovski and Rideau-Kikuchi give in \cite[Proposition 6.9]{Metastable} a characterization of connected generically stable subgroups of affine algebraic groups in terms of the maximum modulus principle.
 What follows is a generalization.

 Let $p(x), q(y)$ be types, define $(p\times q)(x,y):=p(x)\cup q(y)$. \begin{fact}\cite[Theorem 14.13]{StableDomination} Let $P(x,y)$ be a polynomial over the algebraically closed valued field $K$, and $p,q$ be generically stable types in the field sort over $K$.
 Then $|P(x,y)|$ has a maximum $\gamma_{\max}\in \Gamma(K)$ on $p\times q$.
 Also, \end{fact}